UrsusSalificus/SAGE_2017/README.md

 Brief explanation of files found in this repo:

 ```
-paralogs_only.py  :  will extract paralogs, from a list of homologous genes.
+orthologs_only.py  :  will extract orthologs, from a list of homologous genes.
 to_have_test_homolog.sh : simple reminder of how to create a test file from bigger file

 ```